leemthai/sniper/docs/zones/key zones.md

 How to deal with these?
 They need a lower limit somehow.
 Perhaps implies price range should be per-pair not global??????

+# Per pair price horizon settings
+As part of stablecoin thing.
+Why?
+Because a 0.1% change in stablecoin price is needed because 'volatility'

 # Up the intensity of the background bars
 But add key to allow it to be turned off as well.